Skip to Main Content

 Full list of Vote Centers in Alameda County

-If you are registered to vote in another California County:
+Vote in Person if you are registered to vote in another California County:

 Check the California Secretary of State Early Voting, Vote-by-mail, Ballot Drop-off website locations in your county.